simon-ritchie/apysc/docs_src/source/display_object_parent.md

-# Display object parent interfaces
+# DisplayObject class parent interfaces

 This page explains the `DisplayObject` class `parent` interfaces (the `parent` property and `remove_from_parent` method).